easegress-io/easegress/doc/cookbook/api_aggregator.md

 * As in #Scenario 1,  `pipeline-demo1` and `pipeline-demo2`'s responses share the same JSON key, we want to merge their response body by the JSON key together.
 If the keys have conflicted, we will use the last value.

-1. Update the pipeline with aggregator
+1. Update the pipeline with the aggregator

 ``` bash
 echo '